fashionretail

 One of the many problems with sustainable fashion is that those who have a voice in discussing the topic are exactly the same ones who created the toxic environment.
 Same faces, same brands, and same interests.
 That is the trick, unfortunately.

-All the operators knew how it worked, but since they were making a lot of money, it was good.
-No complain!
-Like it was acceptable to do the worst things in the name of god-money.
+All the operators knew how it worked, but since they were making a lot of money, it was fine.
+No complaints!
+As it was acceptable to do the worst things in the name of god-money.
 Now that the industry collapsed, they’ve started questioning it.

 Who has a voice and influence on the sustainability discussion are exactly those who created the problem.